sachsy/hacks-n-notes/computer-science/algorithms/recursion.md

 ## Factorial function

 A *factorial* is the product of the integers 1 through $$n$$.

 For example: $$5! = 1 * 2 * 3 * 4 * 5 = 120$$

+It is useful to calculate the amount of different combinations of a set.

+### Implementation

 ```javascript
 var factorial = function(n) {